despolov/f1-stats/README.md

 - Aggregated lap time based on the best sectors of each driver from every Practice session and the actual standings for comparison

+- Used and New tyres count for each driver from every available session before the race

 ## Sources

 - Data source: <https://openf1.org/>